henryluizn/henryluizn/README.md

 My projects have an emphasis on the following technologies:

   - Image processing with Python, Scikit-Learn and OpenCV.
-  - Python in Back-End for Web Development and applications in general.
+  - Python in back-end for Web Development and applications in general.
   - Data processing
   - Flask/Django with JINJA.
   - HTML/CSS & JS.